Primary Sources for Chapter 10

 Analysis Question: How do these reflect the virtues of the Enlightenment?

-Evaluative Questions: How do these claims compare and contrast with other rulers (e.g. Hammurabi, Cyrus, Julius Cæsar, Augustus, Charlemagne, William “the Conqueror,” or Louis XIV)?
+Evaluative Question: How do these claims compare and contrast with other rulers (e.g. Hammurabi, Cyrus, Julius Cæsar, Augustus, Charlemagne, William “the Conqueror,” or Louis XIV)?